Lixquid/blog/20240325-ssg-skull/index.md

 1. All players then pick up their stacks and reintegrate them into their hands.
 2. If the Challenger:
     - Revealed *a Skull card in their own stack*, they choose a card from their hand to discard for the rest of the game.
+(Normally, this would be a Flower card so they can still catch out other players with their Skull card.)
     - Revealed *a Skull card in someone else's stack*, the Challenger shuffles their hand and allows the player whose stack contained the Skull card to draw a card at random from their hand to be discarded for the rest of the game.
+They might still have their Skull card, or they might not!
+Some careful bluffing might be needed to keep the other players guessing.
     - Revealed *the number of cards they bid without revealing a Skull card*, they discard one of their Win Markers.
         - If the Challenger has discarded both of their Win Markers, they've